ROLE:

 4 day reduction in Time to approval (10 -> 6days)

-5% reduction in CS tickets in first month
+10% reduction in CS tickets related to approvals

 Qualitative Feedback: